The quickest and easiest way to have your questions answered is by calling our office. We are happy to assist and

 We expect to go to court for our clients a number of times before a reasonable settlement will be negotiated.
 Our fee only increases if we go to trial or arbitration on your case.
 This is the last step in a long sequence of events.
 While we enjoy going to trial or arbitration, it does not happen in most cases.
 Most cases are settled before trial or arbitration.
-Many personal injury attorney charge a higher fee if they file the paperwork to begin a lawsuit.
+Many personal injury attorneys charge a higher fee if they file the paperwork to begin a lawsuit.
 We do not.
 Again, our fee only increases if we have a trial or arbitration.

 Often, people who think they have a good personal injury case do not, and people who think they do not have a good personal injury case do.
 This is why it is vital to consult with an experienced personal injury attorney.
 Unfortunately, many people look at the initial offer from the insurance company and use it to gauge the value of their case.
 This is a horrible way to value a personal injury case.
 Insurance companies often offer pennies on the dollar to unrepresented victims who have been injured through no fault of their own.
 Please take advantage of the free consultation offered by the personal injury attorneys at Krill & Johnson, P.C.
-In just a couple of minutes we can tell you whether we think you have a good case or not.
+In just a couple of minutes, we can tell you whether we think you have a good case or not.

 We believe that it is imperative that we keep clients informed of all aspects of their cases.
 This keeps confusion to a minimum.
 Often our attorneys will provide direct contact info so you can call their cellphones or text a quick question.
 We can answer most questions in a minute or less, and the last thing we want is a client spending a weekend wondering about the status of their case when we can answer their question so easily.